-Unfortunately, this Britannia
+Unfortunately, this Britannia Bridge as it was originally is no longer there.

-longer there.
 It was burnt down and something else was there put in its place.
 The towers are still the same.
 But it's no longer a tubed section.
+It's now an arch.